 Climate Challenge

 The Climate Challenge (previously named the Carbon Challenge) is an entrepreneurship competition for postgraduate and PhD students and postdoctoral researchers to devise and pitch transformative ideas.
 Over the Lent term, participants have the opportunity to attend training sessions on intellectual property rights, pitching and more.
 Participants then form small groups to develop innovative solutions to help tackle the climate crisis.
 Monetary prizes are awarded to the winners.
-The Climate Challenge is run collaboratively by Cambridge Zero, Cambridge Enterprise, Carbon13, CISL, The Maxwell Centre and Energy IRC, and is sponsored by Moda Living.
+The Climate Challenge is run collaboratively by Cambridge Zero, Cambridge Enterprise, Carbon13, CISL Canopy, The Maxwell Centre and Energy IRC, and is sponsored by Moda Living.

 How to Participate: